haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 Using Chimera, we can easily visualize and inspect the density and models, mostly through a few mouse clicks.

-For this open the density map `ribosome-KsgA.map` and the PDB file of the ribosome which is already fitted into the map `ribosome.pdb`.
+For this open the density map `ribosome-RsgA.map` and the PDB file of the ribosome which is already fitted into the map `ribosome.pdb`.

 <a class="prompt prompt-info">
-  UCSF Chimera Menu -> File -> Open... -> Select the file
+  UCSF Chimera Menu → File → Open... → Select the file
 </a>

 Repeat this for each file.
 Chimera will automatically guess their type.